ARTISTIC PATH

 From 2014 to 2018, Orsini-Brescia carried out his post-doctorate studies in Historical Musicology at the Universidade NOVA de Lisboa.
 In 2013, he concluded his joint Ph.D. studies in Historical Musicology at Universities Paris IV–Sorbonne and NOVA de Lisboa.
 His thesis about the Spanish historic organ-making and its expansion to Portugal received the maximum grade, très honorable à l’unanimité.
 The same year, he earned a master’s in Early Music / Historic organ performance at the Escola Superior de Música de Catalunya / Universitat Autònoma de Barcelona, under the guidance of Javier Artigas, obtaining the prestigious matrícula de honor.
 Orsini-Brescia also got a master’s in Art History from the Université Paris IV–Sorbonne (2007-2009) and a Bachelor of Architecture degree from the Universidade Federal de Minas Gerais (1995-2000).

-Marco Orsini-Brescia performs in the most distinguished venues and international festivals in Italy, Spain, Portugal, France, England, Nothern Ireland, Switzerland, Germany, Poland, Slovakia, Hungary, Brazil, Peru, and Panama.
+Marco Orsini-Brescia performs in the most distinguished venues and international festivals in Italy, Spain, Portugal, France, England, Northern Ireland, Switzerland, Germany, Poland, Slovakia, Hungary, Brazil, Peru, and Panama.
 Since 2006, he has had an acclaimed duo with his wife, soprano Rosana Orsini, with whom he recorded the album ‘Angels and Mermaids: religious Music in Oporto and Santiago de Compostela (18th / 19th century)’ (Arkhé Music, Portugal, 2016).
 The most prestigious international musical magazines praised his performance in the solo album ‘Zipoli in Diamantina: complete organ works’ (Paraty, France, 2020).
 This first recording at the oldest historic organ built in Brazil in 1787 was especially highlighted by the Spanish magazine Scherzo and recommended by the French magazine Diapason.
 It was also broadcasted in Germany by the Bayerischer Rundfunk.
-The Government of the State of Minas Gerais decorated him with the President Juscelino Kubitshek Medal of Honour.
+The Government of the State of Minas Gerais decorated him with the President Juscelino Kubitschek Medal of Honour.

 Parallel to his intense musical activity, Orsini-Brescia is also one of the most recognized musicologists in the field of Iberian organ studies, presenting lectures at prominent international musicological meetings and publishing well-known scientific works on this matter.
 Since 2019, he is a researcher at the Faculty of Human Sciences / Universidade NOVA de Lisboa, where he is currently the coordinator of the research group Music in the Modern Period / CESEM – Centre for the Studies of Sociology and Musical Aesthetics.